bflatt72/flattDev/content/blog/git-merge-conflicts.md

 ---
-layout: post
-title: Git Merge Conflicts and Git Revert
+title: "Git Merge Conflicts"
-date: 2017-10-03
+date: "2017-10-03"
-category: posts
-comments: true
-tags: [tutorial, blog]
+description: "How to Merge and avoid"
+author: "Brian Flatt"
 ---